Time in a Bottle

 If I could save time in a bottle…

 When this kind of yearning wells up inside, I can’t wish it away, I can’t turn a blind eye to it, I can’t pretend it’s nothing.
 This yearning is a bittersweet feeling, but it is also a feeling of helplessness too.
 I can’t go back.
 You can’t save those moments.
-I can’t put time in a bottle and save it up for a future day and relive those times, or feel those feelings again – or be what I once was.
+I can’t put those times in a bottle and save them up for the future.
+You cannot relive those times again.
+I can never be what I once was.

-So many days I’ve spent doing things with my two boys from coaching baseball, to attending school plays, watching football and sharing a pizza, hiking in a brightly colored forest on a crisp, cool, clear October day and all I have left are the memories.
+So many days I’ve spent doing things with my two boys from coaching baseball, to attending school plays, watching football and sharing a pizza, hiking in a brightly colored forest on a crisp, cool, clear October day, or stomping through knee-high snow on cold and blustery winter day… and now all I have left are the memories.
 I can’t go back and I can’t ever feel those feelings quite the same way ever again.

 If I could save time in a bottle…

-I have photographs in boxes, and color slides, and even a cassette tape of my youngest son’s voice pre and post tonsillectomy.
+I have photographs in boxes, and color slides, and even a cassette tape of my youngest son’s voice pre and post-tonsillectomy.
 My son singing “Daddy’s Whiskers”.
-I have photographs of my sons’ baseball games, our hikes together, high school graduations – photographs now all in shoe boxes and photo albums – all just images printed on paper of moments frozen forever in time.
+I have photographs of my sons’ baseball games, our hikes together, high school graduations – photographs now all in shoeboxes and photo albums – all are just images printed on paper.
+They are images of moments frozen forever in time.

 “…Faded photographs, covered now with lines and creases